concur/developer.concur.com/api-reference/invoice/purchase-order.markdown

     POST  /api/v3.0/invoice/purchaseorders

 Create or update a Purchase Order.
-Batch processing through Purchase Order API is not available, use CES import for batch updates.
+Batch processing is not available using the Purchase Order API.
+Please use CES for batch updates.

 ### <a name="8"></a>Parameters